 Playa Cocles, Limon

-This 4 km beach is known for its laid back vibe, a vast array of things to do, and as one of the best family beaches in Costa Rica.
-Located on the Caribbean Coast, it is the most well-developed beach in the area and the closest beach to the town of Puerto Viejo.
+This 4 km beach is known for its laid-back vibe, a vast array of things to do, and as one of the best family beaches of Costa Rica.
+Located on the Caribbean Coast, it is the most well-developed beach in the area and the closest beach to Puerto Viejo.

 Playa Cocles, Puerto Viejo